Artur Kirilenko

-In 2008, Finance magazine estimated his personal wealth at $1.1 billion and included him in their list of 100 richest people in Russia (ranked 91) and named him as one of the ten richest businessmen in St. Petersburg.
+In 2008, Finance magazine estimated his wealth at $1.1 billion, and included him in their list of 100 richest people in Russia (ranked 91) and named him as one of the ten richest businessmen in St. Petersburg.

-From 2010, Artur Kirilenko is actively engaged in property management and financing of real estate development projects both in Russia and in Europe.
+Since 2010, Artur Kirilenko has been actively engaged in property management and financing of real estate development projects both in Russia and in Europe.

 Education

 In 1991, Artur Kirilenko graduated from Industrial Technical School ("Gorlovsky Technical School of Donetsk National University") as mining foreman.
-For some time he was working at Komsomolskaya coal mine.
+For some time, he worked at Komsomolskaya coal mine.

 In 2000, he graduated from the Department of Economics and Management in Construction Business at Saint-Petersburg State University of Architecture and Civil Engineering.

 In 2002, he successfully defended his thesis "Competitiveness of a Construction Business" at Saint-Petersburg State University of Architecture and Civil Engineering to become a PhD in economics.